atul2938/Shell-Implementation-in-C/README.md

 # Shell-Implementation-in-C
 A basic shell program which reads the user input from stdin, parses the input to interpret IO redirections and pipes and execute them.
 After executing a command, it again waits for user input until the user enters the exit command.
 It is able to handle nested commands.
+Example : **ls -l | wc  > out.txt** <br/>
 Below is the list of features implemented :

 | Syntax  | Meaning |
 | - | - |